fusonic/git-backup/README.md

 * Email notification in error case
 * Configure the tool individually in the app-settings.json
 * Backup your repos with "git clone --mirror" to ensure the full backup of the repos with all branches
-* Rebuild a fully functional repository from your backup with a simple "git push"
+* Rebuild a fully functional repository from your backup with a simple "git clone"
 * Automaticaly builds a clear backup folder structure for you. (date/org/repopath/files)

 ## Setup